- 754 views

 Everyone who goes on safari hopes to spot some or all of the famous big five, but the south coast of South Africa is the only place in the world where it is possible to see Africa’s ‘big seven’ — the classic five plus whales and great white sharks.
 Start with a three-day safari in the uncrowded Addo Elephant National park, spotting some or all of the big five animals.
 From there, make your way to Port Elizabeth for a boat trip out onto the sea for your first sight of whales and sharks.
 Next, take a day-long road-trip along the coast to Hermanus, to witness southern right whales.
 Cap the incredible journey by cage-diving with the great whites in Gansbaai.

-- A self-drive safari in the classic lowveld Kruger National Park to spot the big five.
+- A self-drive safari in Kruger National Park to spot the big five.

 - Share the road with a black-maned Kalahari lion at Kgalagadi Park.